openstack/designate/doc/source/install/ubuntu-dev.rst

 This guide will walk you through setting up a typical development environment for Designate, using BIND9 as the DNS backend and MySQL as the storage backend.
-For a more complete discussion on installation & configuration options, please see :doc:`architecture` and :doc:`production-architecture`.
+For a more complete discussion on installation & configuration options, please see :ref:`architecture` and :ref:`production-architecture`.

 For this guide you will need access to an Ubuntu Server (14.04).